getfem/getfem/doc/sphinx/source/userdoc/gasm_high.rst

   - Constant names: A list of constants could be given.
 The rule are the same as for the variables but no test function can be associated to constants.

-  - Constant expressions: numbers, C_PI, mesh_dim,  ...
+  - Constant expressions: numbers, pi, meshdim  ...

   - A certain number of operators: "+", "-", "*", "/", ":", ".", ".*", "./", "@", "'".